newville/wxmplot/_sources/plotpanel.txt

    :param side: set to 'right' to get right-hand axes.
    :param autoscale: whether to automatically scale to data range.

-   That is, if `autoscale=False` is passed in, then the limits are use.
+   That is, if `autoscale=False` is passed in, then the limits are used.

 .. method:: get_xylims()